 Patients with B-cell immunodeficiencies (eg, X-linked agammaglobulinemia X-linked Agammaglobulinemia X-linked agammaglobulinemia is characterized by low levels or absence of immunoglobulins and absence of B cells, leading to recurrent infections with encapsulated bacteria.
 (See also Overview... read more ) are especially susceptible to recurrent bacterial infections.

-After random rearrangement of the genes that encode immunoglobulin (Ig), B cells collectively have the potential to recognize an almost limitless number of unique antigens.
+After random rearrangement of the immunoglobulin (Ig) variable, diversity, and joining genes that encode the variable region of an antibody, B cells collectively have the potential to recognize an almost limitless number of unique antigens.
 Gene rearrangement occurs in programmed steps in the bone marrow during B-cell development.
 The process starts with a committed stem cell, continues through pro‒B and pre‒B cell stages, and results in an immature B cell.
-At this point, any cells that interact with self antigen (autoimmune cells) are removed from the immature B cell population via inactivation (anergy) or apoptosis.
-Elimination of these cells ensures that the immune system is less likely to recognize these antigens as foreign (immune tolerance).
-Cells that are not removed (ie, those that recognize nonself antigen) continue to develop into mature naive B cells, leave the marrow, and enter peripheral lymphoid organs, where they may encounter antigens.
+At this point, any cells that interact with self antigen (autoimmune cells) are removed from the immature B cell population via inactivation (anergy) or apoptosis, thereby ensuring immune tolerance.
+Cells that are not removed (ie, those that recognize nonself antigen) continue to develop into mature naive B cells, leave the bone marrow, and enter peripheral lymphoid organs, where they may encounter antigens.

 Their response to antigen has 2 stages:

 Primary immune response: When mature naive B cells first encounter antigen, they become lymphoblasts, undergo clonal proliferation, and differentiate into memory cells, which can respond to the same antigen in the future, or into mature antibody-secreting plasma cells.
 After first exposure, there is a latent period of days before antibody is produced.
-Then, only IgM is produced.
-After that, with the help of T cells, B cells can further rearrange their Ig genes and switch to production of IgG, IgA, or IgE.
-Thus, after first exposure, the response is slow and initially provides limited protective immunity.
+Initially, only IgM is produced.
+After that, with the help of T cells, B cells can further rearrange their Ig genes and undergo class switching to produce antigen-specific IgG, IgA, or IgE.
+Thus, at first exposure, the response is slow and initially provides limited protective immunity.

-Secondary (anamnestic or booster) immune response: When memory B and Th cells are reexposed to the antigen, the memory B cells rapidly proliferate, differentiate into mature plasma cells, and promptly produce large amounts of antibody (chiefly IgG because of a T cell–induced isotype switch).
+Secondary (anamnestic or booster) immune response: When memory B cells and Th cells are re-exposed to the antigen, the memory B cells rapidly proliferate, differentiate into mature plasma cells, and promptly produce large amounts of antibody (chiefly IgG because of a T cell–induced class switch).
+The antibody also has stronger binding affinity to the antigen due to mutation in the genes encoding the antibody variable regions.
 The antibody is released into the blood and other tissues, where it can react with antigen.
-Thus, after reexposure, the immune response is faster and more effective.
+Thus, after re-exposure, the immune response is faster and more effective.

 T cells develop from bone marrow stem cells that travel to the thymus, where they go through rigorous selection.
 There are 3 main types of T cell: